Step 1. Getting started with Ciseco - Hydrogen and Oxygen

 + PUBLIC_CUSTOMER_ACCOUNT_API_URL=https://shopify.com/[ID]

-To confirm that the link works, run npm run dev and open http://localhost:3000.
+To confirm that the link works, run `npm run dev` and open [http://localhost:3000](http://localhost:3000/).
 You'll now see your storefront inventory in your browser:

-👉 Instructional videos
+### 👉 Instructional videos&#x20;